typelevel/cats-effect/docs/schedulers.md

   - Opera 9.5+
 - [Web Workers implementing `MessageChannel`](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel#browser_compatibility)

-## Scala Native

-The [Scala Native](https://github.com/scala-native/scala-native) runtime is [single-threaded](https://scala-native.org/en/latest/user/lang.html#multithreading), similarly to ScalaJS.
-That's why the `IO#unsafeRunSync` is not available.

-Due to platform limitations, some functionality is provided by third-party libraries:
-- TCP support requires [epollcat](https://github.com/armanbilge/epollcat) in the classpath
-- TLS support requires [s2n-tls](https://github.com/aws/s2n-tls) installed in the system

-[epollcat](https://github.com/armanbilge/epollcat) is the I/O-integrated runtime for Cats Effect on Scala Native, implemented with the [epoll](https://man7.org/linux/man-pages/man7/epoll.7.html) API on Linux and the [kqueue](https://en.wikipedia.org/wiki/Kqueue) API on macOS.
-The library offers drop-in replacements for `IOApp` and `IOApp.Simple`.
-Use `EpollApp` or `EpollApp.Simple` respectively.

 ### Yielding

 The primary mechanism which needs to be provided for `IO` to successfully implement fibers is often referred to as a *yield*.
 In JavaScript terms, this means the ability to submit a callback to the event loop which will be invoked at some point in the future when the event loop has capacity.
 In a sense, it's submitting a callback which "goes to the back of the queue", waiting for everything else to have its turn before running again.